lspitzner/brittany/docs/implementation/theory.md

   which abstracts of different syntactical constructs and only considers the things relevant for layouting.
 This data-type is called `BriDoc`.

-- The `BriDoc` tree has an exponential number of nodes, but it is linear when sharing is considered - the child-nodes can (and must) be re-used across different alternatives.
+- If we did not share values, we'd work on `BriDoc` trees of exponential size.
+  By sharing child-nodes across different alternatives we instead obtain a rooted DAG of linear size, but still with an exponential number of different paths.
   In the `nestedCaseExpr` example above, note how there are four layouts, but essentially only two ways in which the "if" is layouted.
   Either as a single line or with then/else on new lines.
 We can handle spacings in such a way that we can share them for 1/3 and 2/4.
   This already hints at how "columns used" will need to be redesigned slightly so that 2/4 really have the same spacing label at the "if".

 ### Concessions/non-Optimality